Kaung-H-Hein/CIFAR100_ImageClassification/README.md

    - A flattened layer followed by a fully connected layer that outputs the final class predictions.

 ### Training and Evaluation
-- **Loss Function**: Cross-entropy loss was used as the objective function to optimise the model.
+- **Loss Function**: Cross-entropy loss was used as the objective function for multi-class classification.
 - **Optimizer**: Stochastic Gradient Descent (SGD) was used with a learning rate of 0.001 to update model parameters.
 - **Accuracy**: The accuracy of the model was tracked during both training and testing phases.
 - **Training**: The model was trained over 16 epochs, with the loss and accuracy being calculated at each epoch.